david-a-wheeler/flex-perms/GUIDE.md

   anything in the JSON event.
 * You can analyze environment variables, but they must be expressly requested.
   This reduces the risk of unintentional leakage.

+## Random rationale

+### Requiring / in regex

+Every regex uses /.../FLAGS notation
+(where FLAGS can be empty).

+This is more flexible, as each use can decide on its own flags.
+It eliminates complications in how to deal with different flags.
+In addition, this would make it easier to add support for defining rules using the [lark](https://github.com/lark-parser/lark) parser later if we go that route.

+This does mean that `/` will need to be escaped, e.g., `\/`.
+That's unfortunate but really common in regex expressions.

 ## Possible future directions